-Part 1: Will Your Marketing Campaign Be the Target of a Class Action Lawsuit or Regulatory Investigation for Failing to Comply with Canada's Anti-Spam Legislation?
+Will Your Marketing Campaign be the Target of a Class Action Lawsuit or Regulatory Investigation for Failing to Comply with CASL?

 Written by David O. Klein, Esq.

 What is Canada's Anti-Spam Legislation ("CASL")?

 CASL1 was passed into law on December 15, 2010, and is widely regarded as the strictest anti-spam legislation in the world.
 The Canadian Radio-Television and Telecommunications Commission, the Canadian Competition Bureau and the Office of the Privacy Commissioner of Canada are all empowered to enforce and issue administrative monetary penalties for violations of CASL.